joaoguedesneto/joaoguedesneto.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an Assistant Professor of Public Administration at FGV EBAPE.
+I am an Assistant Professor of Public Administration at [FGV EBAPE](https://ebape.fgv.br/en), where I also co-coordinate the Professional Graduate Program in Public Administration (MPA/DPA).

 My research concentrates on the individual-level dynamics of bureaucratic politics.
 I rely on survey experiments, econometrics, and face-to-face interviews to understand coordination problems, the politics of policy implementation, and other aspects of intergroup relations.
-My work has appeared in outlets such as Comparative Political Studies, Representation, and Political Studies Review..
+My work has appeared in outlets such as Public Administration Review, Comparative Political Studies, Electoral Studies, and Party Politics Representation.

-Currently, I am working on two book projects: “Bureaucratic Resistance to Illiberal Policies” (Cambridge University Press, co-authored with B. Guy Peters) and “Bureaucratic Polarization: How Workplace Identity and Intergroup Conflict Shape Policy Implementation” (Routledge).
+I am currently working on a new book project under contract with Routledge: “Bureaucratic Polarization: How Workplace Identity and Intergroup Conflict Shape Policy Implementation”.

+Recently, I co-authored “[Bureaucratic Resistance in Times of Democratic Backsliding](https://www.cambridge.org/core/elements/abs/bureaucratic-resistance-in-times-of-democratic-backsliding/9C391F4058387D8BBD7B4F2D20B1E936)” (Cambridge University Press, 2025) and co-edited "[Inside Brazilian Bureaucracy: Politics and Policy Implementation in Brazilian States](https://www.taylorfrancis.com/books/edit/10.4324/9781003568483/inside-brazilian-bureaucracy-barry-ames-jo%C3%A3o-guedes-neto)" (Routledge, 2025).

 You are welcome to contact me at joao.neto [at] fgv [dot] br.